slavniyteo/upgraded-octo-funicular/README.md

-doubtful cases shall be resolved in favor of coverage.
+into a dwelling.
+In determining whether a product is a consumer product, doubtful cases shall be resolved in favor of coverage.
 For a particular product received by a particular user, "normally used" refers to a typical or common use of that class of product, regardless of the status